Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

         self.track_list = tracks

     def get_audio_data(self, track_index):
-        if len(self.track_list) > 0:
+        if self.track_list:
             return self.track_list[track_index - 1]
         else:
             return "The track list is empty"
 ```

 In the above example, the instance method `get_audio_data` takes an additional parameter `track_index`.
-This means that whenever we call this method, we must pass in an argument for `track_list`. `track_list` will represent the index track we want audio data from.
+This means that whenever we call this method, we must pass in an argument for `track_list`. `track_list` represents the index track we want audio data from.

 Inside the `get_audio_data` method, we use the attribute `self.track_list` _**and**_ the argument `track_index`.
 We assume `self.track_list` is a list, and we use a conditional statement.